 It takes time to prepare colorful and nutritious meals every week, let alone day to day.
-When we get too busy we will grab for whatever is available, and often thats not the healthiest choice.
+When we get too busy we will grab for whatever is available, and often that is not the healthiest choice.
 Setting aside a couple of hours once a week for meal preparation will make a positive impact on the frequency of which you consume healthy foods.

 Put on some upbeat music, strap on an apron, and lets get prepping!

 Use sectioned Tupperware when possible to portion out a full meal using leftovers from dinnertime.
 Add protein to one section, then vegetables and whole grains or beans to the other two.
 Run out of vegetables from the night before?
 Use frozen vegetables seasoned with True Lime Garlic and Cilantro.
 Pop containers in the fridge or freezer then reheat in the microwave.

 Slice carrots, celery, peppers, and cucumbers, then portion into small snack bags or containers for easy crunchy snacks throughout the week.
 Make dip by combining 1 tablespoon of mayonnaise with a sprinkle of True Lemon Pepper, some chopped fresh dill, and a splash of water to desired consistency.
-Here are more amazingly delicious dip recipes!
+Here are more amazingly delicious dip recipes.
 Another option is to portion out containers of nuts or sliced apples with peanut butter.
 Just sprinkle the apple slices with True Lemon to prevent browning.

-Oatmeal Cups.
 Fill a small glass jar or container with unsweetened oatmeal, one teaspoon of your favorite nuts or seeds, and one teaspoon of dried fruit.
 Store in the cupboard and when ready to serve just add hot water, stir, and cover until absorbed.
 For extra nutrition add sliced banana or a scoop of almond butter.

 This is great to make when supplies are running low!
-Place an opened packet of ramen noodles in a large container and sprinkle with just half the included flavoring packet to cut back on sodium.
+Place an opened packet of Ramen noodles in a large container and sprinkle with just half the included flavoring packet to cut back on sodium.
 Top with a large handful of fresh spinach, frozen kale, or frozen broccoli.
 When ready to serve, add plenty of boiling water, cover with the lid, and let sit for about 10 minutes.
 Stir and enjoy!